jlesage/docker-baseimage-gui/README.md

   - Set the `APP_VERSION` and `DOCKER_IMAGE_VERSION` internal environment
     variables when/if needed.
-  - Any adjustment to the window manager config (e.g. to maximize only the main window) should be readapted to the new window manager.
+  - Any adjustment to the window manager config (e.g. to maximize only the main window) should be adapted to use the new mechanism.
 See the [Maximizing Only the Main Window](#maximizing-only-the-main-window) section.